-In addition to the many ways Care Ring directly helps individuals establish and maintain good health, we are also actively engaged in advocating for a better system of care for all.
-This includes the important work of engaging with communities to better understand their needs as it relates to health and well-being, identify barriers to addressing those needs, and provide education on the changes that are happening in healthcare.
+In addition to the many ways Care Ring directly helps individuals establish and maintain good health, we are also actively advocating for a better system of care for all.
+This includes the important work of engaging with communities to better understand their needs as it relates to health and well-being, identifying barriers to addressing those needs, and providing education on the changes that are happening in healthcare.